-If you'd like to follow along with the application throughout the course of the book, you can download the sample code files from the book page on the Pragmatic Bookshelf website.
+If you'd like to follow along with the application throughout the course of the book, you can download the sample code files from the book page on the Pragmatic Bookshelf website.10

-The version of the code in the main directory is the complete app setup with all the data structures, but none of the working JavaScript.
+The version of the code in the chapter_01/02 directory is the complete app setup with all the data structures, but none of the working JavaScript (the chapter_01/01 directory has mostly just the startup code from creating a new Rails application).
 That's probably the best place to start if you are following along.
-After that, the directories are named after their chapter numbers.
+After that, the directories are named after their chapter numbers and should progress in order.